 When you connect your Mode Workspace to your GitHub repository, the following assets will be synced:

-- Reports in all open and private Collections (reports in users' personal Collections or the community Collection will not be synced)
+- Datasets and Reports in all open and private Collections (Datasets and Reports in users' personal Collections or the community Collection will not be synced)

 - Custom themes